MarketSquare/webdrivermanager/README.rst

 * 0.6.0
     * python module exports available_drivers dict
 * 0.7.0
+    * internal release
+* 0.7.1
     * default directories changed to use ones provided by appdirs python module.
     * if link_path is set to AUTO, try to locate a writeable directory in PATH environment variable and drop the binary there.
     * Overwrite webdriver also if it is binary (In MacOS & Linux)
+    * should work now in cygwin too.
+    * Code rewrite to get rid of lxml in favour of beautifulsoup.
+Should eaze up installation as no more compilations required.
+    * code cleanups.
+    * Can override platform bitness detection.
+Usefull if downloading binaries for other platforms.
+    * Can override link creation.
+Usefull if downloading binaries for other platforms.

 License
 -------